DLvalentine/fate/README.md

 # fate
-A dice roller bot for discord
+A dice roller bot for discord!

+# Commands
+Currently a work in progress.
+Only supported command is `!test`.